 - Plucky Girl: Shines through in every sentence of Violet's dialogue — or at least the dialogue your mind associates with her.
 The end dialogue notes you really flanderized her quirks.

 - Potty Emergency: Your final puzzle has you needing to relieve yourself without going outside your room (as you'll be hopelessly distracted if you do; not to mention that you're naked at this point).
-A handy wastebasket does the trick.
-Or a bottle, if you're playing as a male.
+A handy wastebasket or bottle does the trick.
+Or a cactus, if you're playing as a male.

 - Ridiculous Procrastinator: The PC, full stop.
 Even the MP3 player being slightly too loud is enough to stop you from concentrating on your thesis!
 You'll almost certainly be reminded of that night you kept on being distracted from working on something super-important by various diversions while playing this game.
 Maybe you're even procrastinating on something while playing the game itself.

-- Shrinking Violet: One of Violet's friends.
+- Shrinking Violet: Primrose Meanwell, one of Violet's friends.
 She has an album on your gimmicky MP3 player - it's mostly her shyly, quietly singing about mundane topics, but it works well enough to keep you on track.